AgilionApps/remix/README.md

 end
 ```

-Add add `:remix` as a development only OTP app.
+Add `:remix` as a development only OTP app.

 ```elixir